DETAILED ACTION

 As to claim 20, McGrath teaches laryngoscope of claim 21, further comprising a blade sensor (8a) supported by the body, wherein the blade sensor is configured to generate a blade signal upon detection of an activating blade (blade 3 comprises activating element 8b which, when in contact with the blade sensor, completes a circuit that allows transfer of data and power, which comprise a blade signal since they would not occur without the blade) (par.
 [0043]), FIG. 3.

 Accordingly, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to provide McGrail/Eggli/Asmussen’s laryngoscope with a blade sensor supported by the body, as taught by McGrath, with McGrail/Eggli/Asmussen’s removable blade (McGrail, 14) comprising an activating element that, when in contact with the blade sensor, completes a circuit that sends a blade signal to allow transfer of data and power, so that the display device in McGrail that includes the display screen and touch sensor is disabled entirely until the blade and the body are connected, in order to save power before use (McGrail, par.
 [0124]).
 Although McGrail does contemplate that the display device is disabled entirely until the blade and the body are connected (McGrail, par.
 [0124]) and that the body and blade have coupling connectors for image transfer (McGrail, 104, 105, par.
 [0081], FIG. 1), McGrail does not disclose how the display device is disabled.
 Modification in view of McGrath would allow the display device to be disabled in a power saving mode until the activating element on the removable blade comes into contact with or activates the blade sensor, when the blade is attached to the body, to generate a blade signal that allows power and data transfer between the body and blade.
 The processor would then be programmed to activate or turn on the display device coupled to the body in response to receipt of the blade signal when the blade is attached, which correspondingly activates the touch sensor which is part of the display device.
-The transfer of the image data to the physically separate device would then be enabled in response to receipt of the touch signal from the touch sensor, as disclosed in McGrail, because the touch sensor is activated or in a functional mode by the connection of the blade.
-Since the display device would be disabled entirely until the blade and the body are connected, the processor would be programmed to enable the data transfer only while the blade signal from the blade sensor indicates detection of the activating blade because the activating element on the blade must be in contact with the blade sensor, i.e. sending the blade signal, in order for the transfer of power and data, as taught by McGrath, and contemplated by McGrail for power saving reasons.
+The starting or stopping of the streaming would then be enabled in response to the receipt of the touch signals from the touchscreen display, as disclosed in McGrail, because the touchscreen display is activated or in a functional mode by the connection of the blade.
+Since the display device would be disabled entirely until the blade and the body are connected, the processor would be programmed to enable the starting or stopping of the streaming only while the blade signal from the blade sensor indicates detection of the activating blade because the activating element on the blade must be in contact with the blade sensor, i.e. sending the blade signal, in order for the transfer of power and data, as taught by McGrath, and contemplated by McGrail for power saving reasons.

 Claim 5 is rejected under 35 U.S.C.
 103 as being unpatentable over McGrail/Eggli/Rothschild, as applied to claims 1, 6, and 7 above, and further in view of U.S. Patent No. US 9,473,749 to Selby et al. (hereinafter, “Selby”).